appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/custom-mongodb-redis.md

 :::note Important
 * Use a MongoDB database with Appsmith, `replicaSet` needs to be configured on the database.
 This can be done by connecting to the database as `admin`, and running [`rs.initiate()`](https://docs.mongodb.com/manual/reference/method/rs.initiate/).
 If you are using MongoDB Cloud, this is always done for you.
 * Ensure that the credentials used to connect to MongoDB should have the `readWrite` and `clusterMonitor` roles assigned.
 * In a multi-node configuration of MongoDB cluster, the `readPreference=primary` URL parameter needs to be added to the MongoDB connection string.
+This is required to support app Import-Export feature.
 :::

 ## Custom Redis